microchip-pic-avr-examples/pic16f15244-spi-rs485-bridge-modbus-host-emulation-mplab-mcc/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# SPI-RS485 Bridge: Modbus Host Emulation using PIC16F15244 Microcontroller
+# SPI-RS485 Bridge: Modbus Host Emulation Using PIC16F15244 Microcontroller

-The RS485 communication with Modbus protocol is mostly used in the industrial sector for its highlighting features, such as balanced line communication, multi-drop facility, good noise immunity and maximum data transmission speed.
+The RS485 communication with Modbus protocol is mostly used in the industrial sector for its main functions, such as balanced line communication, multi-drop facility, good noise immunity and maximum data transmission speed.
 The Modbus protocol with RS485 physical line makes multi-client transactions easy and error free.

 The serial protocol-based clients can be integrated to an RS485 based host system using an SPI-RS485 bridge.

-The PIC16F152xx family of microcontrollers (MCUs) is equipped with the Enhanced Universal Synchronous Asynchronous Receiver Transmitter (EUSART), Timers and MSSP peripherals which can be used in RS485 communication and for Serial Peripheral Interface (SPI) implementation to the RS485 bridge system.
+The PIC16F152xx family of microcontrollers (MCUs) is uses the Enhanced Universal Synchronous Asynchronous Receiver Transmitter (EUSART), Timers and MSSP peripherals, which can be used in RS485 communication and for Serial Peripheral Interface (SPI) implementation to the RS485 bridge system.

 This code example highlights the host functionalities.
 It demonstrates how to get connect to SPI clients to the RS485 network.